raspberrypilearning/blender-tree-of-cubes/en/step_6.md

 ## Add branches and leaves

 Let's add some branches and leaves.
-For this we need to add some more cubes.
-But first, notice there is a small circle in the cube.
+For this, we need to add some more cubes which will be our leafy branches.

++ First, notice there is a small circle in the cube.

 ![3D cursor](images/blender-3d-cursor.png)

 If you left-click somewhere in the 3D view, the circle will be placed at that location.
 This is the 3D cursor.
-It means that when you add an object, the object will be placed at the location of the 3D cursor.
+When you add an object, the object will be placed at the location of the 3D cursor.

 + Make sure your mouse is somewhere inside the 3D view and left-click — close to the tree trunk might be handy.
 Notice that the 3D cursor is at the position where you clicked.